Nutzzz/Civ5-EthnicDiversity/readme.txt

 2. Go to step #3 above.

 Fix for fighter propeller and archer arrow positions (optional) :
-- copy civ5artdefines_viseffects.xml file from the "..\My Documents\My Games\Sid Meier's Civilization 5\MODS\R.E.D. modpack (v xx)\copy to Assets" folder to the "..\Steam\steamapps\common\sid meier's civilization v\Assets\" folder
+- copy civ5artdefines_viseffects.xml file from the "..\My Documents\My Games\Sid Meier's Civilization 5\MODS\R.E.D.
+Modpack (v xx)\copy to Assets" folder to the "..\Steam\steamapps\common\sid meier's civilization v\Assets\" folder

 	-- Compatibility --
-...
+- Enlightenment Era: Line Infantry and Carrack variation provided

 	-- Credits and Thanks --

+- special thanks to Tomahawk.nsk for ideas and bug testing!
+- Civ5 unit modelers and converters, including: bernie14, blazekid87, Civitar, danrell, Deliverator, Ekmek, hangman, JTitan, Kwadjh, Nutty, Patum333, snafusmith, Wolfdog, and zwei833
+- Civ4 and RTW unit makers that have allowed conversion of their models to Civ5, including:
-- danrell, bernie14, Wolfdog, Civitar, JTitan, snafusmith, Patum33, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13, Generalmatt, Nutty, and all other unit makers for the models and conversions
+  Ambrox62, asioasioasio, Bakuel, Coffee Junkie, Generalmatt, nautil, Nuvoloblu, Oleg153, Rabbit,White, Splinter13, and all other unit makers for the models and conversions
-- RTW unit makers that have allowed conversion of their models to Civ5
+- Deliverator, lemmy101, and CaptainBinky for their work on unit conversion tools
 - seZereth and Porges, who created the initial regiment mod for Civ4
 - Pazyryk for SQL corrections
 - All of the great people at CivFanatics for their tools, tutorials and help